t-murash/HOOMD-Angle-Cosine/README.md

 This section provides instructions for building and installing HOOMD-blue v6.0.0 from source with this extension.

 ### 0. Install Micromamba
 Micromamba is used for managing dependencies.
+The installation will begin with the next command.
 ```bash
 "${SHELL}" <(curl -L micro.mamba.pm/install.sh)
 ```